iryonetwork/network-poc/README.md

 ## API
 ### WS
 /ws/
 all requests are json websocket messages of type `websocket.BinaryMessage`

+When connecting to websocket endpoint provide token in `Authorization` field in header to authorize.
+When authorized a message will be sendt back saying `Authorized`
 ```
 Request Key
 doctor sends request to patient using